kdvolder/two-three-tree/README.md

 The implementation uses a 2-3-tree and is entirely built out of immutable nodes.
 Creating a copy is implemented efficiently.
-Most of the original tree's nodes used to build the copy.
+Most of the original tree's nodes are re-used to build the copy.
 Roughly speaking the operation will end up making copies only of nodes along a path from the tree's root down to the inserted/deleted leaf.
 So the amount of copying